Saransh-cpp/BattBotTest/README.md

  - **Merged pull requests** - label - [GSOC21: Twitter Bot](https://github.com/pybamm-team/BattBot/pulls?q=is%3Apr+is%3Aclosed+label%3A%22GSOC21%3A+Twitter+Bot%22) </br>
  - **Closed issues** - label - [GSOC21: Twitter Bot](https://github.com/pybamm-team/BattBot/issues?q=is%3Aissue+is%3Aclosed+label%3A%22GSOC21%3A+Twitter+Bot%22) </br>

-Below are all the pull requests (with some details) that were made during Google Summer of Code 2021.
+Below are most of the pull requests (I decided not to add some small pull requests) that were made during Google Summer of Code 2021.
 The number of pull requests may seem greater than other GSoC projects as the BattBot repository was created from scratch.
 For further reference, a good amount of documentation, available in the [README.md](https://github.com/pybamm-team/BattBot#readme) and [CONTRIBUTING.md](https://github.com/pybamm-team/BattBot/blob/main/CONTRIBUTING.md) files, has also been added to the bot's repository.

  - **Cleaning up the already written code** - I created a simple working prototype of the bot before GSoC, these PRs were made to add and clean up that code (which acted as a base for the bot), thus making it ready for test-driven development.
 After these PRs were merged, the bot started tweeting some simple plots using GitHub Actions (Note: In the starting, the bot was hosted on my Twitter account and this repository was on my GitHub account). </br> </br>
 **Relevant blog post** - [Community bonding](https://whiteviolin.medium.com/my-gsoc21-experience-community-bonding-f31ea7bb624c), [Week 1-2](https://whiteviolin.medium.com/gsoc21-week-1-and-2-twitter-api-github-actions-and-sensitive-parameters-9d7e79de183a) </br>